jsincorporated/tp/docs/UserGuide.md

 3. Copy and move the file to the folder you want to use as the _home folder_ for your **uNivUSal**.

 4. Double-click the file to start the app.
 The GUI similar to the image below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data.
    ![Ui](images/Ui.png)

 5. Type the command in the command line and press Enter to execute it. e.g. typing **`help`** and pressing Enter will